PaperZeroMC/Zero/CONTRIBUTING.md

 ## Rebasing PRs

 Steps to rebase a PR to include the latest changes from `main`.
-These steps assume the `origin` remote is your fork of this repository and `upstream` is the official PurpurMC repository.
+These steps assume the `origin` remote is your fork of this repository and `upstream` is the official oneachina repository.

 1. Fetch the latest changes from upstream's main: `git fetch upstream`.
 1. Checkout your feature/fix branch and rebase on main: `git switch patch-branch && git rebase upstream/main`.